Online & Digital Community: Does Your Business Have Digital Citizens?

 The Business Benefits of Digital Communities

 Organizations should recognize the benefits of digital communities and consider building their own digital community to engage directly with consumers in new ways.
 By disseminating helpful information, improving ease of communication and quality of interactions, and providing relevant education, businesses can create meaningful touchpoints and build trust with consumers and prospects all under one roof.
 These connections can be fruitful for their bottom line, too, as one study found that customers who join a company’s internet community spend 19% more.
-Businesses can also lower costs by streamlining transactions online, such as the return process, and monitoring users’ complaints for instant feedback on its products and services.
+Businesses can also lower costs by streamlining transactions online, such as the return process, and monitoring users’ complaints about instant feedback on its products and services.

 Since online communities can pose risk factors, managing one comes with a responsibility to promote safe and healthy online behaviors.
 Businesses should recognize these risks and exhibit thought leadership and cultivate goodwill by investing in critical digital literacy education for community members.
 Today’s children (and future consumers) were born in the age of social networks, often raised using iPads and other devices from a very young age.
-Thus, digital wellness education must start early and cover topics such real-world issues as the long-term effects of digital decisions, ethical use of online tools and resources, leveraging the web for educational and career opportunities, and other technology concepts.
+Thus, digital wellness education must start early and cover topics such as real-world issues as the long-term effects of digital decisions, ethical use of online tools and resources, leveraging the web for educational and career opportunities, and other technology concepts.

 Online communities can enrich lives as long as individuals understand how to navigate the risks.
 Digital wellness education, disseminated early and reinforced often, is a key part of the solution.